ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Version -06 to -07 ## {#sec-06-07}

+* Revised abstract and introduction.

+* Clarified use of "application groups".

+* Revised use of protocols and transport profiles with broker and KDC.

-* Clarifications, fixes and editorial improvements.
+* Further clarifications, fixes and editorial improvements.

 # Acknowledgments
 {: numbered="no"}